ngaioKhauri/quest-submissions/README.md

 Prepending auth gives us an "authorized" reference to a resource.

 We use it when we want to downcast a reference to a resource to another reference.
-To do this, the origin reference that we have must be an authorized reference.
+To do this, the original reference that we have must be an authorized reference.

 **This last quest will be your most difficult yet.
 Take this contract:**

+**and add a function called borrowAuthNFT just like we did in the section called "The Problem" above.
+Then, find a way to make it publically accessible to other people so they can read our NFT's metadata.
+Then, run a script to display the NFTs metadata for a certain id.**

+**You will have to write all the transactions to set up the accounts, mint the NFTs, and then the scripts to read the NFT's metadata.
+We have done most of this in the chapters up to this point, so you can look for help there :)**

+Modified contract:
 ```Cadence
 import NonFungibleToken from 0x02

 pub contract CryptoPoops: NonFungibleToken {
   pub var totalSupply: UInt64